RahulSinghRaj/tele-shilling-bot-test/README.md

 https://core.telegram.org/api/obtaining_api_id#obtaining-api-id

 ### troubleshooting
-Incorrect app name&#33 -> use alphanumeric, 5-32 characters
+Incorrect app name&#33
+- use alphanumeric, 5-32 characters
+my.telegram.org says ERROR
+1. Use chrome, not interet explorer or edge
-my.telegram.org says ERROR -> Use chrome is advised, don't use AD block and VPN. use incognito mode in chrome
+2. Not worked by 1, don't use AD block and VPN.
+3. Not worked by 2, use incognito mode in chrome

 2. Open this link